killian-mannarelli/caxbookings/appfiles/static/markdown/AdminGuide.md

 The creation is managed automatically on the first time a user log in with its Jade Hochschule credentials.
-By default a new user will have the *super_users* and *staff* attributes set to false.
+By default, a new user will have the *super_users* and *staff* attributes set to false.

-The deletion of a user is only possible if you have the *super_user* user level, you can do it either by selecting multiple rows of users and then by clicking the ` delete button `, or by clicking the ` trashcan icon ` on each rows, a pop up will ask you to ` confirm ` the action in both cases.
+The deletion of a user is only possible if you have the *super_user* user level, you can do it either by selecting multiple rows of users and then by clicking the ` delete button `, or by clicking the ` trashcan icon ` on each row, a pop up will ask you to ` confirm ` the action in both cases.

-The modifications of an also are only possible if you have the *super_user* user level, you can only change the user level of a user by clicking on the ` three dots ` at the end of each rows and then chose to ` toggle ` either the *super_user* or the *staff* roles.
+The modifications are also only possible if you have the *super_user* user level, you can only change the user level of a user by clicking on the ` three dots ` at the end of each row and then chose to ` toggle ` either the *super_user* or the *staff* roles.

-6 unis
-empower students
-futures skills applied